adner/adner.github.io/_posts/2025-12-05-agent-365-mcp-servers.markdown

 using var httpClientWithContentLength = new HttpClient(new ContentLengthEnforcingHandler());
 ```

-We add the plumbing for handling the OAuth2 flow.
-We implement a special authentication handler called [OAuthAuthorizationHandler](https://github.com/adner/Agent365McpServers/blob/e214db3a5bafb9603cf70593c6de999e52048060/AgentBackend/Program.cs#L116) for this purpose, that among other things opens up a browser so that the user can authenticate and consent to the scopes that are required to access the servers.
+We then add the plumbing for handling the OAuth2 flow.
+We implement a special authentication handler - [OAuthAuthorizationHandler](https://github.com/adner/Agent365McpServers/blob/e214db3a5bafb9603cf70593c6de999e52048060/AgentBackend/Program.cs#L116) - for this purpose, that among other things opens up a browser so that the user can authenticate and consent to the scopes that are required to access the servers.

 In this particular example, we set up the authorization logic to be able to access the Agent 365 MCP Management MCP Server.
-See the [last blog post](https://nullpointer.se/agent-365-mcp-servers-part-1.html) for details on how to set up the prerequisites (App Registration, API permissions) in Entra ID.
-A client secret is also needed here, in the last blog post we used Authorization Code Flow with PKCE, this time we use Authorization Code Flow.
-In the code in the [repo](https://github.com/adner/Agent365McpServers/tree/main/AgentBackend) there are also examples on how to connect to the Word, Teams and Dataverse MCP Servers.
+See the [last blog post](https://nullpointer.se/agent-365-mcp-servers-part-1.html) for details on how to set up the prerequisites (App Registration, API permissions, etc) in Entra ID.
+In the last blog post we used Authorization Code Flow with PKCE, this time we use Authorization Code Flow - so a Client Secret is also required here.
+In the [repo](https://github.com/adner/Agent365McpServers/tree/main/AgentBackend) there are also examples on how to connect to the Word, Teams and Dataverse MCP Servers.

 ```csharp
 // Create OAuth handler with semaphore to serialize auth flows (they share the same redirect port)